vildekristine99/DAT110-oblig2/README.md

 You will have to study the code of the broker which is comprised of the following subclasses

 - `ClientSesssion.java` used to represent a *session* with a currently connected client on the broker side.
-Whenever a client (user) connects, a corresponding `ClientSession`-object will be created on the broker-side encapsulating the underlying message transport connection.
+Whenever a client (user) connects, a corresponding `ClientSession`-object will be created on the broker-side representing the underlying message transport connection.
+The methods in this class must be used when the broker is to receive and send messages to a connected client.

 - `Storage.java` which is to implement the storage of currently connected clients and manage the subscription of clients (users) to topics. **You will complete the implementation of this class in Task B.1 below.**

 - `Broker.java` implementing a `Stopable`-thread abstraction.
 The `doProcess`-methods of the broker runs in a loop accepting incoming message transport connections (sessions) from clients.

 - `Dispatcher.java` implementing a `Stopable`-thread that is responsible for processing the messages received from clients.
-The `doProcess()`-methods of the dispatcher checks (polls) the client sessions for incoming messages and then invokes the `dispatcher`-method which, depending on the type of received message, will invoke the corresponding handler method. **You will complete the implementation of the dispatcher in Task B.2 below.**
+The `doProcess()`-methods of the dispatcher in turn checks (polls) the client sessions for incoming messages and then invokes the `dispatcher`-method which, depending on the type of received message, will invoke the corresponding handler method. **You will complete the implementation of the dispatcher in Task B.2 below.**

 - `BrokerServer.java` which contains the `main`-method of the broker.
 It is responsible for starting up the server and creating the storage and dispatcher of the broker.

 The figure below gives an overview of the implementation of the `BrokerServer`.
-The `Broker` uses an underlying `MessagingServer` (from the messaging layer) to receive new message connections from clients.
+The `Broker` uses an underlying `MessagingServer` (from the messaging layer) to accept new message connections from clients.
 It then hands off these connections to the `Dispatcher` which is responsible for processing incoming messages on the connections using the information stored in the `Storage`.

 ![](assets/markdown-img-paste-20200218140610451.jpg)